jcoreio/react-fader/README.md

 Extra inline styles to add to the root element.

-### `viewportClassName: string`

-Any extra class names to add to the inner "viewport" element.

-### `viewportStyle: Object`

-Extra inline styles to add to the inner "viewport" element.

 ## `withTransitionContext`

 ```js
 import Fader from 'react-fader/lib/withTransitionContext'
 ```

-This works exactly like `Fader` except that it renders its pages within a `TransitionContext` component from `react-transition-context` with the given `transitionState`.
-This is useful for doing things like focusing an `<input>` element after one of the pages has transitioned in.
+This works exactly like `Fader` except that it renders its children within a `TransitionContext` component from `react-transition-context` with the given `transitionState`.
+This is useful for doing things like focusing an `<input>` element after the children have transitioned in.